 Holocaust Learning UK takes every care to ensure that the films are suitable for the designated age-range of students.
 The films aim to provoke serious thought but not distress.
+Teachers can preview all films as part of lesson planning.
 It is recommended however that teachers preview our films as part of a standard school risk assessment.
 Students may benefit from discussions with teachers after viewing our films to process and understand the emotions that the films may evoke.

 Most definitely!
 All films are intended for students of every religious, ethnic, racial and national group.
 Other genocides are also referenced.